 ‘Settle down lads or I’ll be forced to ask you to leave,’ Henry warned from where he stood by the kitchen door.

 ‘I’ll thank you to show a little more respect,’ Lana added evenly.

 She was defending him.
 Why?

-Gary chuckled and returned to his meal, clearly satisfied by the disarray they had caused.
+Gary chuckled and returned to his meal, clearly satisfied with the disarray they had caused.
 Andrew on the other hand matched her confident gaze with narrowed eyes and his wormy lips curled into a snarl.

 ‘Just toddle off like a good little girl will you?’

 She regarded Dominic with what he interpreted to be a sympathetic expression before complying.
 They had damaged her ego, he could see that much.
 He felt something akin to sympathy.